katyryan/katyryan/README.md

 ### Hi there 👋
 - Pronouns: she, her
 - I work at GitHub
-- Outside of work, I like to spend time with family, read, write, swim, and hike
+- Outside of work, I like to spend time with family, cook, read, write, swim, and hike
 - I'm currently re-learning how to play the guitar and piano (when I can find time!)

 <!--